jacksonianrtaylor/movie_rec_proj/README.md

 ### Feature_1:

 Feature_1 is a non-weighted average of all the ratings for a user besides the target movie.
 This feature alone will not be the most precise since it does not value anything about the movie in question and is independent of what other users think about the movie.
-This feature works because target movie rating is inevitably linked to how high a user rates movies on average.
+This feature works because a target movie rating is inevitably linked to how high a user rates movies on average.

 ### Feature_2: